 I see the same pattern in Cleveland County.
 A Shelby law firm's old site buried the phone number in 10-point font at the bottom of the page.
 A Forest City restaurant's website had a scanned PDF menu that took eight seconds to load on mobile.
 A Kings Mountain HVAC company's contact form asked for fourteen fields before you could request a quote.
 None of these businesses needed more traffic.
 They needed the traffic they already had to stop bouncing.
 This is what a conversion-focused redesign actually addresses.

 * Key point: More traffic wasn't the answer.
-The museum, the law firm, the restaurant -- they all had enough visitors.
+The museum, the law firm, the restaurant all had enough visitors.
 What they didn't have was a site that converted those visitors.
 A redesign fixed that without spending a dollar more on ads.

 The law firm that went from 0% to 6.67% CTA conversion